trans-travel/trans-travel/us/tn.md

 Tennessee has negative laws and executive orders towards trans people.
 Some of these laws place trans visitors at risk.

-Tennessee (as of July 1, 2023) will ban trans care for children which has an unknown impact on child custody, however parents are not penalized under this law (it applies to healthcare providers), except possibly if one parent provides hormones or puberty blockers without the other
+Tennessee (as of July 1, 2023) bans trans care for children which has an unknown impact on child custody, however parents are not penalized under this law (it applies to healthcare providers), except possibly if one parent provides hormones or puberty blockers without the other